jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Player Gods Reach for the Tools and Don't Chase Phantoms

-Many people know a revolution is fought to change the rule-makers in government.
+Many people know what a revolution is.
+It's a sudden uprising and fight to change the rule-makers in government.
 Techvolution is different.
 Instead of fighting for change, Techvolution simply distributes new levers of power.
 Techvolution is better.
 Because those with the power get to make the rules.
 So why not go for the gold right away?

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/IgnorantCheerfulBilby' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>(https://gfycat.com/nauticallegalangora)